Vadoola/rust-ethernet-ip/README.md

 - ✅ **All data types** with encoding demonstrations
 - ✅ **Performance examples** with async/await patterns
 - ✅ **Error handling** with comprehensive error types
+- ✅ **Batch operations** with performance comparisons and configuration examples

 **Perfect for:** Rust applications, embedded systems, high-performance scenarios